brainkz/JoSIM_Flattener/README.md

-Netlist parsing utility for JoSIM enabling the use of parameters within the subcircuits.
+__Netlist flattener__

+Netlist flattening utility converting the file with nested subcircuits into an equivalent netlist without subcircuits.

 This Python tool enables the use of named subcircuit parameters in [JoSIM](https://github.com/JoeyDelp/JoSIM), Superconductor Circuit Simulator.